What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 Tallow is fat rendered from beef (or less often mutton), which is why it’s sometimes called beef lard.
 Like many other saturated fats, it’s solid at room temperature but melts into a liquid when heated.

-Tallow’s appearance and texture are described as being similar to butter’s, since it’s solid and beige/white color when cooled.
+Tallow’s appearance and texture are described as being similar to butter’s, since it’s solid and a beige/white color when cooled.
 However, it has a drier, waxy texture and somewhat different taste than butter.

 Although most people refer to only beef fat as tallow, technically other animal fats can also be called by the same name.
 Some commercial types of tallow contain fat derived from multiple animals, including mutton, pigs and hogs.